Skip to main content

 Starting from the "Baselines" tab, choose two baselines and press "Generate diff".

-Link to baselined requirements
+How to link to baselined requirements ?

 In Confluence